ding-lab/LR-PKD/README.md

 * Long Ranger and reference: please follow the instruction at https://support.10xgenomics.com/genome-exome/software/pipelines/latest/installation
 * git
 * conda
+* GATK (optional): As recommended, running longranger with GATK for more accurate calling of SNPs and indels.
+Users need to have a working version of GATK installed on the working system before running the pipeline.
+Support is also provided for using a bundled build of Freebayes which will be installed within Long Ranger.
+Long Ranger uses GATK's HaplotypeCaller mode.
+See the GATK installation instructions (https://software.broadinstitute.org/gatk/documentation/quickstart).

 ### Installation steps
 * Download the LR-PKD source.